SFDO-Tooling/CumulusCI/docs/tutorial.rst

 You can learn more about Salesforce DX at https://developer.salesforce.com/platform/dx.

-CumulusCI wraps the creation of scratch orgs to provide a some useful extra features:
+CumulusCI wraps the creation of scratch orgs to provide some useful extra features:

 * Each project starts with 4 scratch org configs meant for different phases of the development process: `beta`, `dev`, `feature`, `release`
 * Scratch org configs for each project can be overridden in the project's cumulusci.yml